 Continue reading “Sambhariya Shaak -Vegetables stuffed with a spicy Peanut Coconut mix!”

 OK, so I could go into a rant about how Gujarati stereotypes in Bollywood are not portraying us Gujaratis incorrectly.
 Well but, if I really am a true Gujarati, I am probably going to just sip some Gujju Beer aka some chilled buttermilk, munch on some khakhras (not theplas, see there goes crashing one of the stereotypes) and move on.
 Keep Calm and Move On.
 (No, its not, Keep Calm and do Garba) .
 Anyway, peep into a Gujarati household on a Sunday afternoon and there is a high chance that you could smell a tempering of mustard seeds, curry leaves and hing, wafting and fluttering around a cloud of that fragrance of Daal Dhokli.
 Daal Dhokli for the uninitiated consists of the trademark mildly sweet, sour, salty and spicy (and not just sweet ) Gujarati daal in which strips of dough are simmered until cooked.
 Served with rice, it is the perfect antidote to all the stress you have experienced during the week and your passport to a wonderful nap later in the afternoon.
-Without bothering you with my rant any further I will skip to the recipe.

 Continue reading “Dal Dhokli – That Warm-Hug-in-a-bowl comfort meal!”

-So, I have always have loved one pot Gujarati food stuff like Handvo, Muthias, Bhuko and such.
+So, I have always have loved one pot Gujarati food stuff like Handvo, Bhuko and such.
 I will make it a point to do a blog post about each of them eventually.
-But today, the post is dedicated to Handvo, which is a thick and savory pancake made out of batter which is a mix of pulses, rice, and wheat.
-Although it is a quite popular one pot meal options and is very nutritionally balanced since it checks all the necessary food groups, I like handvo because 1. it is a very convenient, fuss-free option requiring minimal supervision, 2.
+But today, the post is dedicated to Handvo, which is a thick and savoury pancake made out of batter which is a mix of pulses, rice, and wheat.
+Although it is a quite popular one pot meal option and is very nutritionally balanced since it checks all the necessary food groups, I like handvo because 1. it is a very convenient, fuss-free option requiring minimal supervision, 2.
 It can be easily pre-planned and at mealtimes, all you have to do is a few simple steps and a wonderful meal is ready without much sweat.

 Continue reading “Handvo – Being True to my Gujarati Genes!”